i-e-b/SnivellingGit/README.md

 Comparison of Sg with `gitk --all`
 ----------------------------------
-Only unmerged branches are show out-of-line.
+Only unmerged branches are shown out-of-line.
 Non simple ancestry shown with arcs to the side.
 <img src="https://raw.githubusercontent.com/i-e-b/SnivellingGit/master/info/Simple%20comparison.png"/>

 Commits are shown in strict time order, rather than ancestry order.
 Node colours are based on author's name.